ibm-cloud-docs/FileStorage/disaster-recovery.md

    </SOAP-ENV:Envelope>
    ```

 During the Disaster Recovery Failover, the system is forced to fail over to the replica site and the replication relationship is severed.
 To be able to fail back to the original site after the site is restored to normal operations, the system must reestablish the replication bond.
 This action can take a considerable amount of time.
-During the Failback process, configuration-related actions are read only.
+During the Failback process, configuration-related actions are read-only.
 You can't edit any snapshot schedule or change snapshot space.
 The event is logged in the replication history.

 If you need further assistance, create a [support case](/unifiedsupport/supportcenter){: external}.